First Year Band

 The band rehearses weekly.
 Over five six-week cycles, five instructors teach five different music styles.
 In addition, the band visits a recording studio for one day, where students receive instruction and gain practical experience with the recording process.

 Generating internal publicity for the band's concerts.

 Assessment by the band instructors at the end of each semester.

 Students are able to recognize the styles studied and perform a number of accessible pieces in the style-appropriate way (e.g., by heart, at sight).
 Specific criteria are: creativity, improvisation, sheet music, sense of harmony, rhythmic idioms, timing and tempo control, musical interaction, intonation, reading skills, sound, interpretation, style awareness, form principles, tonal balance, preparation, accompaniment and attitude.

-The student has completed this module if he is awarded a minimum grade of 5.5 at the end of the second semester.
+The student has completed this module if he is awarded a minimum grade of 5.5 at the end of the second semester, with a minimum class attendance of 80%.
 Assessment at the end of the autumn semester is formative and expressed in terms of satisfactory/unsatisfactory.
 It indicates a student's progress in this module.
 No ECs are awarded and there is no resit.
 Modules can only be absolved, and ECs awarded, after the end of the spring semester.
 The end-of-semester assessments comprise evaluations of students' performance during the lessons and public performances.
 The final grade, determined in a panel discussion among the relevant band instructors, constitutes the average grade of the assessments by the teachers in the different styles.

 Students are assessed at the end of both semesters.

 This module is intended to allow students to explore and develop their skills in three to five styles prevalent in jazz and pop music.
 Apart from learning to play in band settings and improvising in the chosen styles, they also gain familiarity with relevant repertoire.
 Finally, students are introduced to the basics of studio recording.